-Table 3 summarizes wage and employment growth for both skills and age groups.
+Table 3 summarizes wage and employment growth by skill and age groups.
 Some facts can be assessed.
 The wage growth was significantly higher for non-skilled workers under 20 years of age.
-Conversely, the skilled group observed wage increases higher than the unskilled group for older workers.
+Conversely, for older workers, the skilled group observed wage increases higher than the unskilled group.
 Therefore, the wage premium of the skilled workers decreased after 1986 only for the young group, as we see in Figure 1.